googleapis/java-pubsub/README.md

 ```

 [//]: # ({x-version-update-start:google-cloud-pubsub:released})
-If you are using Maven, add this to your pom.xml file
+If you are using Maven without a BOM, add this to your pom.xml file
 ```xml
 <dependency>
   <groupId>com.google.cloud</groupId>